gowade/wade/README.md

 Isomorphic Javascript is cool but what could be better than that? **Isomorphic Go**.
 And with that, comes:
-* Write ui/client once, in Go, render seemlessly on both client and server (no SEO problems).
+* Isomorphism: Write ui/client once, in Go, render seemlessly on both client and server (no SEO problems).
 * Pleasure: Modern React-like development model, in Go.
 * Maintainability: No more maintainability headache like with Javascript, and we could *go easy* on tests.
 It helps a ton to have a types and compiler, especially for large projects.
+* Convenience: Easy collaboration between client and server since they use the same great programming language.

 # Development Status
 Development has been reset, we have more than 1 people now (for real) and we came up with great new ideas.